Jaleb Khan

 Chaudhary Jaleb Khan also known as Baba Jaleb Khan (born 15 July 1942) was an Indian politician who served as a Chief Parliamentary Secretary in the Government of Haryana.
 He was elected as a Member of the Haryana Legislative Assembly from the Hathin constituency once in 2009 and served his complete term till 2014.

 Early life

-Chaudhary Jaleb Khan was born to Chaudhary Suleiman on 15 July 1942 in the village of Kot/Uttawar in Haryana.
-Jaleb khan has Two son (Chaudhary Mohd Israil, Mohd Sajid Khan).
-He was an Ethnic Meo belonging to the Chhirkalot pal.
-His father was a famous Chaudhary in the Mewat region of Haryana.
-He was not highly literate only being educated till grade 5.
+Chaudhary Jaleb Khan was born on July 15, 1942, in the village of Kot/Uttawar in Hathin, Haryana, India, to Chaudhary Suleiman, a prominent Chaudhary in the Mewat region of India.
+He was an ethnic Meo belonging to the Chhirkalot pal (clan).

+Jaleb Khan was not very literate and only received a primary education up to the fifth grade.
+He was married to Shrimati Rehmati, and had two sons, Mohd Israil and Mohd Sajid Khan.